dudeofea/eye-cursor/README.md

 * [theeyetribe](http://theeyetribe.com/) ($200)
 * [GazeHawk](http://gazehawk.com/) (quote "Our proprietary eye tracking technology...")
 * [Sticky](https://sticky.ad/) (proprietary / I think they do the analysis server-side?)

-If you know of an alternatives, feel free to email me about it